-Refer to Table 2-1 for a description of the subsystems in a basic system.
+Refer to Table 2-1 and Figure 2-1 for a description of the subsystems in a basic system.

-See Figure 2-1 000 iguid
+Table 2-1 Subsystems

-ltem Component Function item Component Function 1 After Filter Filters unusable powder from the air before returning the air to the spray area.
+Item Component Function 1 After Filter Filters unusable powder from the air before returning the air to the spray area.
 2 Cyclone System Reclaims usable powder and returns it to the powder feed center.
 3 Booth Enclosure Contains oversprayed powder while parts are being coated.
-4 Powder Feed Center Supplies powder to the spray guns and recycles reclaimed powder.
-5 Gun Movers/Gun Blow-Off Assist System Blows powder off the spray guns while moving the spray guns out of the booth enclosure.
-Not Shown Roll-On/Roll-Off System (Optional) Moves the system offline for cleaning, color change, or repair.
+4 Manual Operator Openings with Platforms Allow operators to manually touch up parts either entering or exiting the booth enclosure.
+5 Powder Feed Center Supplies powder to the spray guns and recycles reclaimed powder.
+6 Gun Movers/Gun Blow-Off Assist System (Optional) Blows powder off the spray guns while moving the spray guns out of the booth enclosure.
+NS Roll-On/Roll-Off System (Optional) Moves the system offline for cleaning, color change, or repair.